I Love Halloween

 2. Halloween is about fantasy, and children don’t need any more fantasy.
 I’m tired of hearing their bullshit stories about what supposedly happened at Grandma’s.

-3. Kids refuse to keep their goddamned costumes on.
-Last year, I met a ninja who had lost his sword and taken his hood off, so what we were dealing with was: a midget in black pajamas.
+3. Kids refuse to keep their costumes on.
+Last year, I met a ninja who had lost his sword and taken his hood off, so what we were dealing with was: a little person in black pajamas.
 I ask you.
 Pirates have their eyepatches upside down on foreheads.
 What kind of commitment is that to a “look”?
 No commitment at all.